 For physically or mentally challenged students.
 Apply at your local vocational rehabilitation office.
 Pennsylvania residents: OVR phone: 800.762.6306

 Because grants and scholarships are limited, many students must rely on loans to cover at least some portion of college costs.
-Accelerated Undergraduate students may borrow money for education.
+Adult education students may borrow money for education.
 In fact, approximately 80% of LBC’s aid recipients borrow educational loans.

 The following steps represent borrowing options, beginning with the best value and proceeding to other, less favorable loan options based on interest rates, loan terms and conditions, and repayment options.
 These loan options may be used alone or in combination with each other.